Hamilton Fish III: Our Response

 This list of resources explores the issues of isolationism and antisemitism in the US from the early to mid 20th century, and their relationship to the current rise in antisemitism.

-Community Book Discussions: Readings in Modern Antisemitism
+Community Book Discussions: Readings on Modern Issues

 Inspired by current events, the Desmond-Fish Public Library’s Community Read is a place to read and discuss works of literature of special contemporary relevance in a safe, welcoming, and inclusive environment.
 On each occasion, we will read one book of particular note, and discuss it both as a work of literature and as a text of relevance to contemporary social conflict.